romaninsh/terms/frontend/content/blog/data/disjoint-subtypes-in-php.md

 #### UI Integration

 The $comment model is also very suitable to pass into the UI layer and link with the presentation logic.
-If you are using [https://github.com/atk4/ui](Agile UI) or [https://agiletoolkit.org/](Agile Toolkit), then your code to display:
+If you are using [Agile UI](https://github.com/atk4/ui) or [Agile Toolkit](https://agiletoolkit.org/), then the complete UI integration code could be as simple as this:

 ``` php
 $article = new Article($db);